Browns to reduce season-ticket prices for 40 percent of FirstEnergy Stadium

-The Browns announced Wednesday season-ticket prices for 40 percent of the sections in FirstEnergy Stadium will decrease this year with the rest remaining the same.
+The Browns announced Wednesday season-ticket prices for 40 percent of the seats in FirstEnergy Stadium will decrease this year with the rest remaining the same.

 Coming off the worse season in franchise history with a record of 1-15, the Browns are expected to rank either 31st or 32nd in the NFL for season-ticket prices per game this year.
 Prices won't be raised for the eighth time in the past nine years.